hborla/swift-org-website/documentation/concurrency/index.md

 Tasks are the basic unit of concurrency; multiple tasks may run concurrently with each other, but each individual task only executes one function at a time.
 Tasks can either be isolated to an actor, or they can be non-isolated.
 All tasks have access to their local state, task-local values, and global-nonisolated state, and isolated tasks also have access to actor-isolated state.

+### The run-time-to-compile-time synchronization shift

+If you have worked with concurrency before, the concept of mutually exclusive access to mutable state will be familar.
+But, Swift's means of mutually exclusive access is in stark contrast to what you may have used in the past.

+Synchronization primitives such as locks, semaphores, and queues are all runtime constructs that require careful use by the developer for correct behavior.
+Swift's isolation mechanism shifts this to compile time.
+You should not underestimate the impact this can have to your existing intuition.

+This goes double if you have worked with other languages that use the "async/await" keywords, or actor concepts.
+Previous experiences here might be even more confusing.

 ### Isolation domains

 All functions and variables have a static isolation domain that is understood by the compiler.
 The isolation of a declaration can be: